Skip to main content

 Step 6: Plan Compliance Activities Based on Classification

-With classifications in hand, map each system to its required compliance activities:
+Classifications in hand, you can now map each system to the compliance work it actually requires:

 Risk TierRequired Actions